philusdevs/drinkablesa-api/README.md

 ## Installation

-To set up the project, follow these steps:
+To set up the project,follow these steps:

 1. Clone the repository: